English Setter vs English Springer Spaniel: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for English Setter versus English Springer Spaniel involves different considerations.
 English Setter (Large (45-80 lbs), high activity) has different caloric and macronutrient needs than English Springer Spaniel (Medium (40-50 lbs), high (1-2 hours daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on English Setter due to volume requirements.
-Health-condition-specific dietary needs also differ—English Setter's associations with Orthopedic Conditions may warrant targeted nutrition, while English Springer Spaniel's predisposition to Eye Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—English Setter's associations with joint and skeletal conditions may warrant targeted nutrition, while English Springer Spaniel's predisposition to Eye Conditions calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements